env3d-lessons/python-thinkcspy-chapter-12-chatbot/README.md

 # Testing Your Chatbot

 You can run `pytest` to check if your chatbot is working correctly.
-However, this only checks teh technical correctness of the code, not the quality of your prompt or the AI responses.
+However, this only checks the technical correctness of the code, not the quality of your prompt or the AI responses.

 **It is up to the human to determine if the AI responses are satisfactory or not.**